aohorodnyk/aohorodnyk.com/content/post/2021-01-03-binary-flags.md

 * Simple to read
 * Simple to understand
 * Self-documented
-* In a code it can represent as typed properties
+* In a code, it can represent as typed properties
 * Simple to convert between different representations, like `struct/class -> JSON -> protobuf -> MsgPack -> DB row -> struct/class`
 * Simple to use in search and aggregation requests in DB (for example by [SQL](https://en.wikipedia.org/wiki/SQL))
 * Can be updated in DB in parallel, by [UPDATE query](https://en.wikipedia.org/wiki/Update_(SQL))